Mary Bartlett Bunge

-Mary Bartlett Bunge (born 1941) is an American neuroscientist currently researching a cure for paralysis at University of Miami, where she is a Professor of Cell Biology.
+Mary Elizabeth Bartlett Bunge (April 3, 1931 – February 17, 2024) was an American neuroscientist who researched a cure for paralysis at the University of Miami, where she was a professor of cell biology.

 Early life

-Mary Bartlett was born on April 3, 1931, in New Haven, Connecticut, to George Chapman Bartlett and Margaret Elizabeth Reynolds Bartlett.
-Her father built and renovated houses, including the house in which she grew up, whereas her mother worked as a painter and decorator.
+Mary Bartlett was born on April 3, 1931, in New Haven, Connecticut, to George Chapman Bartlett and Margaret Elizabeth (Reynolds) Bartlett.
+Her father built and renovated houses, including the house in which she grew up, whereas her mother, a descendant of painter Sir Joshua Reynolds, worked as a painter and decorator.
 Neither of her parents had a college education, and her father thought that a college education was useless for women.
 Their careers were filled with an artistic expression that Mary found appealing.

 After her grandmother taught her how to sew, she expressed herself through art and fashion by designing and making all of her own clothes with the ultimate dream to be a fashion designer in New York City.
 She strongly considered a career in fashion design, but eventually decided her art interests could just be hobbies.
 She developed a passion for biology while she was observing the tadpoles swimming around her and questioned how they developed into frogs.

 Education

 Bartlett attended Simmons College in Boston to become a laboratory technician.
-This defied expectations for women at the time as the 1950s female college student was encouraged to marry, start a family, and put an end to her education.

 At the end of her junior year at Simmons College, Bartlett was inspired to further her education while attending a program at Jackson Memorial Laboratory, where she witnessed a rabbit's heart contract in a tissue culture.
 This instance triggered the realization that she did not want to be a lab tech; she wanted to do research, so when she graduated from Simmons College in 1953, she accepted the invitation to graduate school at University of Wisconsin Medical School from Dr. Robert Schilling.
 He was a professor in the Department of Medical Physiology who offered Mary a research assistantship position when she was studying to obtain her master's degree.
 They researched intrinsic factor, which is lacking from the gastric juices when one has the condition of pernicious anemia and cannot absorb vitamin B12.
 Their research had a clinical relevance that influenced her later research to be focused toward clinical applications.
 This work was the basis of her thesis, which allowed her to graduate with her master's degree in medical physiology in 1955.

-While studying for her doctorate at University of Wisconsin Medical School, Mary worked in the Zoology Department with Dr. Hans Ris.
+While studying for her doctorate at the University of Wisconsin Medical School, Mary worked in the zoology department with Dr. Hans Ris.
 She graduated with her doctorate in 1960.

+Academic career and research

+Bunge and her husband Richard graduated together from the University of Wisconsin Medical School and moved to Columbia University to begin their post-doctorate research.
+Bunge worked part-time for eight years as a research associate at Columbia University.